VeronikaRuliskova/help/docs/business-page.md

 6. Click Save

 ## How can I change my contact information on a business page?
-To rename a business page:
+To change contact information on a business page:
 1. Click on Business page in the left side menu on [BulkGate Portal](https://portal.bulkgate.com/)
 2. Click on Pages
-3. Select a page you want to rename and click on its detail
+3. Select a page you want to change contact information on, and click on its detail
 4. Click on the icon Edit page info
 5. Change contact information
 6. Click Save